pradeep2002/Lung-cancer-detection-using-SVM-from-Scratch/README.md

 # Lung-cancer-detection-using-SVM-from-Scratch

-In this we have used lung ct scan image to predict whether the scan report has lung cancer or not.
+In this project i had used lung CT scan image to predict whether the scan report has lung cancer or not.
 In this repository SVM is build from scratch for lung cancer detection